USS America (CV-66): Service history

 America moored at Norfolk on 20 September and entered the Norfolk Naval Shipyard on 6 October.
 She remained there into early January 1968.
 From 6–8 January, the ship steamed for three days of sea trials in the Virginia Capes operating area.
 After a four-day ammunition onload at anchorage X-ray in Hampton Bay and a brief stay at Norfolk, America departed for a month-long cruise to the Caribbean for the naval technical proficiency inspection (NTPI), refresher training with the Fleet Training Group, Guantánamo Bay, and type training in the Atlantic Fleet Weapons Range (AFWR) before she could proceed to the Jacksonville Operating area for carrier qualifications.

-America departed Norfolk on 16 January, arriving at Guantánamo Bay for training for her upcoming combat deployment to the western Pacific Ocean (WestPac).
+On 16 January 1968, America departed Norfolk, arriving at Guantánamo Bay for training for her upcoming combat deployment to the western Pacific Ocean (WestPac).
 On 1 February, America departed the Guantanamo area, bound for the AFWR.
-The next day, 2 February, representatives from the AFWR came on board to brief America representatives and Carrier Air Wing 6 pilots on forthcoming operations.
+On 2 February, representatives from the AFWR came on board to brief America representatives and Carrier Air Wing 6 pilots on forthcoming operations.
 The training consisted of invaluable and highly successful exercises in environmental tracking, antimissile defense, airborne jamming against radars, emergency aircraft recovery, and simulated PT boat attacks.
 With this phase of her combat training completed, America departed the AFWR on 9 February for carrier qualifications in the Jacksonville operating area.

 On 7 March, America again put to sea, back to the AFWR for further type training and exercise "Rugby Match".
 America flew off eight simulated air strikes on Vieques, Puerto Rico, while also performing a search and rescue exercise (SAREX) and other training that simulated conditions found in Vietnam.
 Exercise "Rugby Match", a major Atlantic Fleet exercise involving approximately eighty ships was held in the AFWR from 7–29 March.
 America and Commander, CarDiv 2 (as commander, Task Group 26.1 (TG 26.1)), participated from the 18th to the 20th.

 As the "Blue" Force attack carrier, America and her air wing pilots provided close air support (CAS), photo reconnaissance and combat air patrol (CAP) sorties for Task Force 22 (TF 22), the "Blue" amphibious landing force, during a landing on the island of Vieques.
 Prior to America's main participation during this period, CVW-6 flew an aerial mining mission in the amphibious operating area on the 15th.
 D-Day was 19 March.
 On return from their missions as CAS and CAP, several aircraft tested the anti-aircraft defenses of the task force by flying raids against America.